Private hospitals in Delhi ask for manpower, time for augmenting COVID beds

 However, a source at Max Healthcare said increasing the number of beds is a challenge but "we had prepared ourselves from day one, anticipating the growing requirements".
 Chief Minister Arvind Kejriwal recently had said Delhi would need 1.5 lakh beds in healthcare facilities by July 31 once people start coming to the city for treatment from other states.

 Delhi Health Minister Satyendar Jain had said that around 7,000 beds will be occupied by June 15, and 15,000 beds will be occupied by June 30.
-Delhi recorded 1,647 fresh coronavirus cases on Monday taking the infection tally in the city to over 42,000, and the death toll due to the disease climbed to 1,400..
+India registered the highest-ever spike of 2,003 COVID-19 fatalities pushing the death toll to 11,903 on Wednesday after Maharashtra and Delhi added earlier deaths that were not attributed to the disease.PTI KND SMN DV DV.